Role

 Treasurer for the Nottinghamshire and Derbyshire Architects Committee

-Holly has been a member of the NDSA since June 2010.
+Holly was Treasurer of the NDSA from June 2010 to June 2014.
 The NDSA is a regional society of architects whose aims are to promote architecture and increase public awareness of the built environment through a programme of events and activities focusing on hot topics within the profession and local issues.
-Holly has organised various major social events including the annual dinner and an exhibition of work by the architect Gilbert Scott.
-She also manages the society’s finances.
+Holly organised various major social events including the annual dinner and an exhibition of work by the architect Gilbert Scott.
+She also managed the society’s finances.

 Press expertise

-Architectural drawing & model making, architectural education & historic architecture in Nottingham.
+Architectural drawing & model making and architectural education.